Kakamotobi/Learned/DSA/19-Dynamic-Programming.md

 ### Memoization Solution
 - Top-Bottom Approach.
 - **Storing the results of expensive function calls and returning the cached result when the same inputs occur again.**
   - Ex: once `fib(3)` is calculated once, there is no need to calculate it again, hence, reducing the time complexity.
-- The time complexity of this memoized solution is linear - O(n).
+- ***The time complexity of this memoized solution is linear - O(n).***
+  - The fibonacci sequence problem is a 1-dimensional dynamic programming problem.

 <p align="center">
   <img src="https://raw.githubusercontent.com/Kakamotobi/Learned/main/DSA/refImg/fibonacci-memoization.png" alt="Fibonacci Memoization" width="60%" />